Considering Residential, Therapeutic or Wilderness Treatment?

 Selecting the right clinical assessment step, program or school for a child or young adult can be one of the most important decisions parents make.

-When you are considering a residential treatment or outdoor therapeutic program for your child or young adult – you probably have many concerns and questions.
+When you are considering a residential therapeutic treatment or wilderness treatment for your child or young adult – you probably have many concerns and questions.

 Through our educational / therapeutic consulting process we will help you evaluate academics, discipline styles, school setting, school size, teaching styles, as well as graduation statistics.